Learning Neural Force Manifolds for Sim2Real Robotic Symmetrical Paper Folding: Deep Learning and Optimization

 where $L$ is the length of the trajectory and $\mathcal T$ is the set of all valid trajectories from the desired start to goal state.
 We define a valid trajectory as one that is contained within the acceptable region

 and whose consecutive states are adjacent grid locations.
 Given the discretization of the NFM, we can treat $\mathcal M$ as a graph whose edge weights consist of $\lambda$.
-Therefore, we can use uniform cost search to obtain $\tau^*$.
-The pseudocode of the path planning algorithm can be seen in Alg. \ref{alg:uniform_cost_search}.
+Therefore, we use uniform cost search to obtain $\tau^*$.
+Algorithm~\ref{alg:uniform_cost_search} provides the pseudocode of the path planning algorithm.